StefanJelner/risland.js/README.md

 public unload(): void;
 ```

-The only method which an RIsland instance offers is `unload`.
+One of the two methods which an RIsland instance offers is `unload`.
 Everything else is done through the configuration object in the constructor. `unload` removes all event listeners from the element which gets managed by RIsland, empties its HTML and calls the configured `unload` callback - if present - with the final state.

 ```html
 <div id="island"></div>